News and Insights

 A/B testing, or split testing, allows eCommerce sellers to measure the effectiveness of various aspects of their stores and marketing — both paid and organic — by showing two or more variants of the same web page or app to multiple test groups.
-A/B testing allows sellers to isolate and manipulate variables to help identify what is working well and what needs to change; this data allows them to then improve key performance indicators (KPIs) like conversion rate (CR), average order value (AOV), dwell time, click-through rate (CTR), and revenue per visitor (RPV).
+A/B testing allows sellers to isolate and manipulate variables to help identify what is working well and what needs to change; this data allows them to then improve key performance indicators (KPIs) like conversion rate (CR), average order value (AOV), revenue per visitor (RPV), dwell time, and click-through rate (CTR).
 This article explores the fundamentals of A/B testing and is segmented into three parts:

 A/B Testing: Examining Independent Variables